DOCUMENT TSC-2026/B27 · BLOG POST 27, ENTERPRISE INNOVATION · REV. 01

 into a second business.

-The lab model fails most often not because it generates bad results but because it generates good results — and the organization responds by expanding scope until the lab is trying to operate as a business rather than a learning environment.
+The lab model fails most often not because it generates bad results but because it generates good results, and the organization responds by expanding scope until the lab is trying to operate as a business rather than a learning environment.
 The warning signs are a growing headcount commitment, an expanding product catalog, retailer inquiries about the lab's distribution, and internal conversations about moving the lab's P&L into a business unit.
 All of these are lab-killing events.
+They are also predictable, so they can be prevented with clear governance written into the lab charter from day one.

 Taylor Sicard · Consulting